Bang Pu Recreation Center

-Just beyond the 37 k.m. marker on Sukhumwit Road is the entrance way to Bang Poo Seaside Resort.
+Just beyond the 37 k.m. marker on Sukhumwit Road is the entrance way to Bang Pu Recreation Center.
 It is the army’s rehabilitation and relaxation center but members of the public can also enter and enjoy its beautiful scenery.
 On the site are some gardens, a restaurant and a pier.
-Between the end of the year and April, large numbers of seagulls flock to the area and the pier is a popular place to watch and feed them.
+Between the end of November and April, large numbers of seagulls flock to the area and the pier is a popular place to watch and feed them.
 There is also a nature walk which you can go on.
 Early evening is the best time to visit when it is cooler and you also get a beautiful sunset as you look out across the Gulf of Thailand.

 ** Running south-east of the pier is a nature walk which runs alongside the sea for about 3 kilometres.
 This is an ideal place for bird spotters.
-It is about a 45 minute walk along the path to a small inlet where there is a fishing village.
+It is about a 45 minute walk along the path to a small inlet where there is a fishing village called Tam Ru.
 To save making the return trip back along the same path, walk through the small village to Sukhumwit Road and catch a songtaew bus back to the recreation center.
 Please note, the nature reserve is now only open on weekdays.